-Apply For A Pavement Cafe Licence Or Pavement Licence
+Apply For A Pavement Cafe Licence/Permit or Pavement Licence

 You need a licence to place furniture (such as tables and chairs), sales or display materials on the pavement outside your business